daattali/beautiful-jekyll/README.md

 This template was not made *entirely* from scratch.
 I'd like to give special thanks to [Jekyll Now](https://github.com/barryclark/jekyll-now) and [Bootstrap Clean Blog](https://github.com/IronSummitMedia/startbootstrap-clean-blog), from whom I've taken several ideas initially.

 I'd also like to thank [Dr. Jekyll's Themes](https://drjekyllthemes.github.io/), [Jekyll Themes](http://jekyllthemes.org/), and another [Jekyll Themes](http://jekyllrc.github.io/jekyllthemes/) for featuring Beautiful Jekyll in their Jekyll theme directories.

-# Known limitations

-- If there are many navigation bar links and an avatar, some of the links may get partially hidden behind the avatar.
-I suggest either re-thinking the number of links, or not using an avatar.